The Importance of Tick & Flea Control

 Is there anything I need to do prior to my appointment?

 For our flea exterminators to begin treatment, we will confirm that you have taken the necessary steps to prepare your home and property.
 This pre-treatment checklist includes the following:

 - Cleaning all floors by either vacuuming, sweeping, or mopping

 - Raking your leaves, mowing your lawn, and tidying up other areas of your yard

 - Cleaning or replacing pet bedding, depending on the advice provided by your ABC technician

-- Taking your pet or pets to the vet to get these animals on a flea control regimen
+- Taking your pet or pets to the vet to get these animals on a flea-control regimen

 As a family-run business, our top priority is the members of your household.
 When we select the products we use, we only choose solutions that we would feel comfortable using in our own home that are specially formulated for residential use.
-As part of your custom treatment plan, we will determine the lowest concentration of chemicals we can apply to be low-impact while still ensuring we effectively address your pest problem.
+As part of your custom treatment plan, we will determine the lowest concentration of chemicals we can apply while still ensuring we effectively address your pest problem.